SuperCatoro/USS/README.md

 Leads classifier design, interpretability, and cost optimisation DTC UN Participation (selected):
-Invited to, participated in, and endorsed the UN Global Digital Compact WSIS+20 model introduction (carried forward by Dr. Vint Cerf) ECOSOC teen rights consultations
-IGF advocacy on teen civil rights
+Invited to, participated in, and endorsed the UN Global Digital Compact WSIS+20 model development (carried forward by Dr. Vint Cerf) IGF advocacy on teen civil rights
 ITU Citiverse mentorship
-HLPF safeguarding and accountability interventions
 USS is grounded in real policy processes, not theory.